-In the 3rd YAML parsing task, we’re going to look into arrays.
+In the 3rd YAML parsing task, we’re going to look into lists.

 (Remember that in this mission you must take into account the conditions of previous missions.
-It means that your solution should work with dictionaries from a previous mission and with arrays from this one.)
+It means that your solution should work with dictionaries from a previous mission and with lists from this one).

 A simple example: